no code implementations • 19 Apr 2022 • Chuanhong Liu, Caili Guo, Yang Yang, Nan Jiang

 Sample-efficiency guarantees for offline reinforcement learning (RL) often rely on strong assumptions on both the function classes (e. g., Bellman-completeness) and the data coverage (e. g., all-policy concentrability).

-1 code implementation • 5 Feb 2022 • Ching-An Cheng, Tengyang Xie, Nan Jiang, Alekh Agarwal
+3 code implementations • 5 Feb 2022 • Ching-An Cheng, Tengyang Xie, Nan Jiang, Alekh Agarwal

-We propose Adversarially Trained Actor Critic (ATAC), a new model-free algorithm for offline reinforcement learning under insufficient data coverage, based on a two-player Stackelberg game framing of offline RL: A policy actor competes against an adversarially trained value critic, who finds data-consistent scenarios where the actor is inferior to the data-collection behavior policy.
+We propose Adversarially Trained Actor Critic (ATAC), a new model-free algorithm for offline reinforcement learning (RL) under insufficient data coverage, based on the concept of relative pessimism.

-no code implementations • 12 Nov 2021 • Chengchun Shi, Masatoshi Uehara, Jiawei Huang, Nan Jiang
+1 code implementation • 12 Nov 2021 • Chengchun Shi, Masatoshi Uehara, Jiawei Huang, Nan Jiang

 In this work, we first propose novel identification methods for OPE in POMDPs with latent confounders, by introducing bridge functions that link the target policy's value and the observed data distribution.